bitprj/people/onboarding/templates/devrelcurriculum.md

 - [ ] Send greeting message to Slack [channel name]

 ### Day 8-9:
-- [ ] Complete 1:1 with manager
+- [ ] Complete 1:1 with Manager
+- [ ] Schedule meeting with Onboarding
-  * Take meeting notes on GitHub
+- [ ] Take meeting notes on GitHub during/after meeting
 - [ ] Set up meeting with onboarding for Day 12-14
 - [ ] Set up follow up 1:1 with manager for Day 12-14

 ### Day 12-14:
-* Complete 1:1 with onboarding
-* Complete 1:1 with manager (if significant issues: onboarding would join)
+- [ ] Complete 1:1 with Onboarding
-  * Formal Workflow Intro